Alex217/GagBook/README.md

 This is a fork of the original GagBook app initially developed by [@dicksonleong](https://github.com/dicksonleong) and later maintained by [@llelectronics](https://github.com/llelectronics).
 I intend to update this fork with bug fixes and new features.

-GagBook gets its data from 9GAG by scraping the website, or using [InfiniGAG](https://github.com/k3min/infinigag) API.
-This might be unethical but the app initially has been developed because there is no official 9GAG app for Sailfish OS, MeeGo Harmattan and Symbian^3 and 9GAG also does not provide an official API for developers.
+GagBook gets its data from the undisclosed official 9GAG API.
+The webscraping method using QtWebKitWidgets is deprecated after 9GAG changed its website to a JS rendered page back in December 2017.

 ## Features